Coverage for bzfs_main / util / parallel_tasktree.py: 100%

 14#

-15"""Fault-tolerant, dependency-aware scheduling and execution of parallel operations, ensuring that ancestor datasets finish
+15"""Fault-tolerant, dependency-aware workflow scheduling and execution of parallel operations, ensuring that ancestor datasets

-16before descendants start; The design maximizes throughput while preventing inconsistent dataset states during replication or
+16finish before descendants start; The design maximizes throughput while preventing inconsistent dataset states during

 18